ElderINTERalliance/WikiRaces/README.md

 - display username on page login
 - kick user to main page if no username is detected
 ------
-- click to view more submission info on leaderboards
+- click to view more submission info on leaderboard
 ------
 - Make iframe load on mobile. is it not https?
 	- might be solved by removing php assets